 Infect, Bhavesh Chandra Sanyal formed the Shilpi Chakra on 25 March 1949.
 Earlier, before the formation of this group, there were some circumstances.
 These circumstances led to the formation of this group.

 The country faced partition at the time of independence.
 Due to this partition, some artists came to Delhi from Lahore.
-These artists became members of All India Fine Arts and Craft Society.
+These artists became members of the All India Fine Arts and Craft Society.
 Kaval Krishna, K. S. Kulkarni, and Pran Nath Mangon were dissatisfied with society.
-So, they resigned from the society.
+So, they resigned from society.
 Consequently, they formed the Shilpi Chakra on 25 March 1949.

 Other members of Shilpi Chakra

-Dhanraj Bhagat, Satish Gujral, Ram Kumar, Devyani Krishna Damayanti, Jaya Appa Swamy, Braj Mohan Dhanot, Jagmohan Chaupada, Anupam Sood etc.
+Dhanraj Bhagat, Satish Gujral, Ram Kumar, Devyani Krishna Damayanti, Jaya Appa Swamy, Braj Mohan Dhanot, Jagmohan Chaupada, Anupam Sood, etc.

 Major achievements or Experiments:

 - For the first time in India, the artists of Shilpi Chakra started the marketing of art.
 This was useful for the art.
-Especially it was awesome for artists from the financial point of view.
+Especially it was awesome for artists from a financial point of view.